 The Health Data and Design Innovation Center (HD2I) is part of the

-newly-formed Institute for Next Generation Healthcare at the Mount Sinai School of Medicine.
+newly-formed Institute for Next Generation Healthcare at the Icahn School of Medicine at Mount Sinai.
 At HD2I, we build, test and deploy new technologies to support the healthcare system of the future.
 In tight collaboration with industry and clinical partners, we identify promising new health technologies, find cheap, reliable, and scalable ways to evaluate and improve them, and develop software and analytics tools to integrate them seamlessly into clinical practice.

 A healthcare system that learns through practice, breaking down the barriers between scientific research and patient experience.